What’s the Difference Between a Lovebird and a Parakeet?

 How Do Lovebirds Interact With Other Birds Differently Than Parakeets?

-Both parakeets and lovebirds are monogamous birds who require companionship, whether it’s from another species or from an owner with whom they’ve formed a strong bond.
+Parakeets and lovebirds are monogamous birds that need company, whether from another species or a trusted owner.

 How noisy are both: